-While we have no indication that your information has been misused, we wanted to notify you of this incident and assure you that we take it very seriously.
-As a further precaution, we are offering you a complimentary one-year membership in Experian's IdentityWorksSM 3B.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.
+We wanted to notify you of this incident and assure you that we take it very seriously.
+Out of an abundance of caution, we are offering complimentary identity theft protection services through a one-year membership with Experian® IdentityWorksSM Credit 3B.
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+IdentityWorks is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on Experian IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership as well as some additional steps you can take to help protect yourself, please see the pages that follow this letter.